GAUTAM-29/Music_Store_Analysis-SQL-/README.md

 |SQL_Solved_Script.pdf   | Solutions to the SQL questions.                     |
 |SQL_Solved_Script.sql   | SQL script containing all queries.                  |
 |Dataset (11 CSV files)  | The raw data for the music store.                   |

-### ✯ This project showcases SQL data analysis skills by performing advanced queries, **using JOINs, GROUP BY, ORDER BY, subqueries, and CTEs, and deriving actionable insights** from a music store database.
-This project is an excellent addition to a **Data Science portfolio, demonstrating SQL expertise in business intelligence and database management**.

 ### Author: Gautam Acharya
 ### Contact: gautamacharya8665@gmaill.com